 3. What are the risks associated with less invasive surgeries?

 All major surgeries have the potential for complications.
 Only your doctor can determine your risk factors and help you weigh the risks and benefits of a given procedure.

 4. Why choose Boulder Community Health?

 Foothills Hospital is the only hospital in Boulder County that offers open heart surgery.
 Our experienced open heart team includes highly trained nurses and technicians.
-Our specially trained surgeons are associated with Colorado Cardiovascular Surgical Associates:

 Return to Top